Entra ID Token Rotation Guide¶

 - Creates a new credential in Entra ID

-- Sends webhook notifications
+- Sends webhook notifications if configured

 - Marks old credential for grace period cleanup